CSCfi/sd-lock-util/README.md

   --os-auth-url TEXT         Openstack authentication backend URL.
   --sd-connect-address TEXT  Address used when connecting to SD Connect.
   --sd-api-token TEXT        Token to use for authentication with SD Connect.
+  --path TEXT                Path where the downloaded files are.
   --no-content-download      Download headers and decrypt in place.
 User will
                              provide the files to decrypt.
   --no-preserve-original     Remove original files after decrypting.